ag143/workshop/PowerBI/notes.md

 [Creating a dataflow](https://docs.microsoft.com/en-us/power-bi/transform-model/dataflows/dataflows-create)
+Creating a dataflow from a CDM folder allows you to reference an table that has been written by another application in the Common Data Model (CDM) format.
+You are prompted to provide the complete path to the CDM format file stored in ADLS Gen 2

 [what-if parameters](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-what-if)

 The first operation you can do in order to optimize the data loading performances is removing unnecessary columns and rows.

 [Apply the Assume Referential Integrity](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-assume-referential-integrity)
-- ti increase query efficiency
+- it increase query efficiency
 - only available when using **DirectQuery**
 - use **INNER JOIN** statements rather than OUTER JOIN
 - Data in the From column in the relationship is never Null or blank
 - For each value in the From column, there is a corresponding value in the To column.
-Creating a dataflow from a CDM folder allows you to reference an table that has been written by another application in the Common Data Model (CDM) format.
-You are prompted to provide the complete path to the CDM format file stored in ADLS Gen 2

 create measures to count both the number of Enrollments by [AttendanceDate] and the Enrollments by [StartingDate]
 Solution: You create measures that use the following functions: CALCULATE, COUNT, and FILTER DAX function.